iSkovpin/okolobuha/README.md

 # Okolobuha

-An [Apps Script](https://developers.google.com/apps-script/) for home accounting.
+An [Google Apps Script](https://developers.google.com/apps-script/) for home accounting.

 Works with Google Sheets and notifies about new changes using telegram bot.